dropbox/nsot/README.md

 $ python setup.py develop
 ```
 #### Running Tests
-All tests will automatically be run on Travis CI when pull requests are sent
+All tests will automatically be run on Travis CI when pull requests are sent.
-however it's beneficial to run the tests often during development.
+However, it's beneficial to run the tests often during development.

 ```bash
 py.test -v tests/